nikodunk/blog/_writing/2024-11-14-ibm-vs-apple.md

 ![](/assets/rebels/steve-jobs-ibm-middle-finger.png)

 I just realized an absurd situation has occurred.
 In 2024, the situation is the opposite of the 1983 photo above.
-IBM is the rebel pushing up against the corporate dominance of Apple, Inc. Bear with me for this slightly constructed story:
+IBM is the rebel pushing up against the corporate dominance of Apple, Inc:

 I use Fedora Linux on the desktop.
 Fedora Linux is the open source development arm of Red Hat Enterprise Linux.
 Red Hat is owned by IBM.